EU lawmakers to vote for sweeping markets reforms

 One way of doing this will be to force much of the $650 trillion derivatives market currently traded among banks onto electronic platforms.

-A new breed of organized trading facility (OTF) will be created for off-exchange traded instruments.
+A new breed of organised trading facility (OTF) will be created for off-exchange traded instruments.

 The lawmakers are expected to restrict trading on an OTF mainly to bonds and commodities so that shares traded between banks would end up on an existing exchange or similar venue.